What is BPMN?

 Knowing how the business operates is the first and the most critical step of business process improvement.

-Business Process Model and Notation (BPMN), provides a graphical representation of business workflows that anyone, from business analyst to stakeholder, can easily understand; aiding in business process analysis and business process improvements.
+Business Process Model and Notation (BPMN), provides a graphical representation of business workflows that anyone, from business analysts to stakeholders, can easily understand; aiding in business process analysis and business process improvements.

-Any process described with BPMN is represented as a number of steps (activities) that are performed consequently or at the same time according to certain business rules.
+Any process described with BPMN is represented as several steps (activities) that are performed consequently or at the same time according to certain business rules.
 E.g. take a look at the "Budget Request" process.

-In BPMN, the processes are described by means of diagrams with a series of graphic elements.
+In BPMN, the processes are described using diagrams with a series of graphic elements.
 Such visual presentation makes it easy for the users to understand the logic of a process.

 BPMN has been primarily developed to design and read both simple and complex diagrams of business processes.
-For that, the BPMN standard classifies the graphic elements by categories: As a result, the elements are easily recognized by the users who work with business process diagrams.
+For that, the BPMN standard classifies the graphic elements: As a result, the elements are easily recognized by the users who work with business process diagrams.

 Let's dive into the different elements in detail:

-Swimlane objects (aka: Swimlanes) in BPMN are rectangular boxes that represent participants of a business process.
-A swimlane may contain flow objects that are performed by that lane (participant), except for black box that must have an empty body (we will talk about black box later on in this tutorial).
+Swimlane objects (aka Swimlanes) in BPMN are rectangular boxes that represent participants in a business process.
+A swimlane may contain flow objects that are performed by that lane (participant), except for the black box that must have an empty body (we will talk about the black box later on in this tutorial).

 Swimlanes may be arranged horizontally or vertically.
 They are semantically the same but just different in representation.
-For horizontal swimlanes, process flows from left to right, while process in vertical swimlanes flow from top to bottom.
-Examples of swimlanes include Customer, Account Department, Payment Gateway and Development Team.
+For horizontal swimlanes, the process flows from left to right, while the process in vertical swimlanes flows from top to bottom.
+Examples of swimlanes include Customer, Account Department, Payment Gateway, and Development Team.